 Fee for Submitting an Argument

 The fee for submitting an argument for or against a ballot measure is $100.00.
-The cost is reduced to $75.00 if the argument is submitted electronically (on floppy disk or CD) along with a paper copy backup.
+The cost is reduced to $75.00 if the argument is submitted electronically (on floppy disk or CD) along with the original paper copy.
 The Secretary of State recommends that every argument be submitted in electronic format to ensure accuracy during publication.